A Wrinkle in Time (2018 film): Plot

 Happy Medium helps Meg overcome her self-doubt, and they learn that her father tessered to Uriel, then Ixchel, but was trapped on Camazotz.
 The Misses insist they regroup on Earth, but Meg's determination to save her father overrides the tesseract, unintentionally redirecting them to Camazotz.
-Unable to stay, as Camazotz's evil is stronger than their light, the Misses bestow gifts before departing: Mrs. Who gives Meg her glasses to see what is really there, Mrs. Whatsit gives Meg the knowledge of her faults, and Mrs. Which gives the children the command to never separate.
+Unable to stay (as Camazotz's evil is stronger than their light), the Misses bestow gifts before departing: Mrs. Who gives Meg her glasses to see what is really there, Mrs. Whatsit gives Meg the knowledge of her faults, and Mrs. Which gives the children the command to never separate.

-A forest appears, separating Meg and Calvin from Charles, and they are pursued by a tornado-like storm.
-Meg uses the storm's own force to slingshot her and Calvin atop a cliff wall, where they reunite with Charles.
-They find themselves in a neighborhood of look-alike homes, children, and mothers; one woman invites them inside but Meg declines, reminding Calvin and Charles not to trust anyone.
-Their surroundings transform into a crowded beach, where a man introduces himself as Red, assuring them Alex is safe, and offers them food.
-When Charles says it tastes like sand, Red possesses him through the IT, which Red is actually a puppet of.
+A forest appears, separating Meg and Calvin from Charles Wallace.
+They are pursued by a tornado-like storm; Meg uses the storm's own force to slingshot her and Calvin atop a cliff wall, where they reunite with Charles Wallace.
+They find themselves in a neighborhood of lookalike homes, children, and mothers; one woman invites the children inside.
+Meg politely declines her offer, feeling suspicious.
+Their surroundings transform into a crowded beach, where a man introduces himself as Red.
+Assuring them that Alex is safe, he offers them food.
+When Charles Wallace says the food tastes like sand, Red possesses him through the IT, of which Red is actually a puppet.

-Meg and Calvin chase after Red and Charles through the crowd, but are trapped in a seemingly empty, spherical room.
-Red deactivates while Charles taunts Meg and Calvin.
+Meg and Calvin chase after Red and Charles Wallace through the crowd, but are trapped in a seemingly empty, spherical room.
+Red deactivates, while the possessed Charles Wallace taunts Meg and Calvin.
 Using Mrs. Who's glasses, Meg finds an invisible staircase to another room where her father is imprisoned.
-After a tearful reunion, they are dragged by Charles to meet his master.
+After a happy but tearful reunion, they are dragged away by Charles Wallace to meet his master.
 As Calvin and Meg fall under the IT's power, Alex opens a tesseract to escape with the two of them.
-Refusing to abandon Charles, Meg projects back to Camazotz and confronts the IT in its malevolent, neuron-like form.
+Refusing to abandon Charles Wallace, Meg projects back to Camazotz and confronts the IT in its malevolent, neuron-like form.

-Charles and the IT try to force Meg to give in to darkness, menacing her with an idealized version of herself, but Meg embraces her own imperfections and uses her love for her brother to free him.
-The IT dissipates as the Misses reappear, congratulating Meg and Charles on becoming "warriors of light", and Meg tessers them home.
-Alex is reunited with his family, and Calvin leaves to confront his father, as Meg looks to the sky, thanking the Misses.
+Charles Wallace and the IT try to force Meg to give in to darkness, menacing her with an idealized version of herself, but Meg embraces her own imperfections and uses her love for her brother to free him.
+The IT dissipates as the Misses reappear, congratulating Meg and Charles Wallace on becoming "Warriors of Light".
+Meg tessers them home, where Alex is reunited with his wife.
+Meanwhile Calvin leaves to confront his father, and Meg looks to the sky, thanking the Misses.